 Scaling up inclusive innovation in agri-food chains in Asia and the Pacific

-The article examines innovation along the entire supply chain, including production, manufacturing, and retail.
-The extended is also included in this , for instance, input supply, financial services, and agriculture support services.
-Digital technologies such as precision agriculture, agricultural drones, digital farming services, marketplaces, and creative models like plant factories and crowdsourcing for farmers, are enhancing yields and making primary production more robust.
-For example, and robotics can increase productivity and food in the production process.
+The article examines innovation along the entire supply chain, including , manufacturing, and .
+The extended value chain is also included in this analysis, for instance, input supply, financial services, and agriculture support services.
+Digital technologies such as precision agriculture, agricultural drones, digital farming services, marketplaces, and creative business models like plant factories and crowdsourcing for farmers, are enhancing yields and making primary production more robust.
+For , and robotics can increase productivity and food safety in the production process.
 In addition, payments can be made, and food goods may be tracked back along the supply chain due to distributed ledger technology, like blockchain, which increases transparency and trust.

 Where does innovation in the food supply chain happens?